Try the JSONLogic Online Debugger to interactively test your rules

 Why datalogic-rs?

-- Fully Compliant: Passes the official JSONLogic test suite
+- Fully Compliant - Passes the official JSONLogic test suite

 How It Works